-Beliefs on best way to lose weight can torpedo New Year's resolutionsJanuary 2nd, 2013 in Health /
+Beliefs on best way to lose weight can torpedo New Year's resolutionsJanuary 2, 2013 in Medicine & Health / Health

 (Medical Xpress)—People setting a goal to lose weight in 2013 may want to first ask themselves if diet or exercise is more important to success.